pier-bezuhoff/Dodeclusters/README.md

 ## Installation
 [Live deployed here](https://pier-bezuhoff.github.io/Dodeclusters/) from the `github-pages` branch.
-Executables for Linux, Window and Android can be found in the assets [attached to the latest release](https://github.com/pier-bezuhoff/Dodeclusters/releases/).
+Executables for Linux, Window and Android can be found in the assets [attached to the latest release](https://github.com/pier-bezuhoff/Dodeclusters/releases/) or [on Google Drive](https://drive.google.com/drive/folders/1abGxbUhnnr4mGyZERKv4ePH--us66Wd4?usp=sharing).

 ### Windows
 1. From [the latest release](https://github.com/pier-bezuhoff/Dodeclusters/releases/tag/v0.2.0) go to `assets` and download `windows.zip`